Skip to content

 The "Advanced search" option is a set of filters that allows you to narrow the scope of a search query to eliminate irrelevant information to help you find the exact content you're looking for.

-3. Drop-down lists enables you to filter your results by Author, Status, Start date and Due date, Project, Assignee, and Priority.
+3. Dropdown lists enable you to filter your results by Author, Status, Start date and Due date, Project, Assignee, and Priority.

 4. Determine which results to show first — New first or Oldest first.